pablodeas/backup_semanal/README.md

-# Project Title: Automated Backup System
+# Automated Backup System

-This project consists of two main files: `config.sh` and `backup.zsh`.
+This project consists of two main files: `config.sh` and `do_backup.zsh`.
 These scripts are designed to automate the process of backing up and compressing data from a specified directory to another directory.

 ## config.sh
 This is a configuration file that sets up environment variables for the backup process.
 It includes: